-The AAT is a demand-led organisation and our workload increased in 2016-17.
+The AAT is a demand-led organisation and our overall workload has been increasing in recent years.
 A complex range of factors determines the types and volume of applications or referrals that are made to us.
 Two of these matters are:

-- Government policy decisions that expand or reduce the AAT's jurisdiction to review administrative decisions - decision-making priorities and strategies adopted by organisations whose decisions we review such as compliance action or the application of additional resources to address backlogs which can result in increased applications.
+- Government policy decisions that expand or reduce the AAT's jurisdiction to review administrative decisions - decision-making priorities and strategies adopted by organisations whose decisions we review, including compliance action or the application of additional resources to address backlogs which can result in increased applications.

 The AAT seeks to anticipate and plan for likely changes in the number of applications and referrals we receive, including by liaising with decision-making organisations.
-However, challenges arise when increases are unforeseen, particularly due to constraints in our ability to easily scale the AAT's member and staffing resources in response to changes in caseload.
+Challenges arise when increases are unforeseen, particularly due to constraints in our ability to easily scale the AAT's member and staffing resources in response to changes in caseload.